Great to be back, Rushlinbaugh, the fastest three hours in media meeting and surpassing all audience expectations every day.

 Coco the gorilla does sign language, picks NFL playoff games, but no, no.

-Not not this uh this this little monkey.
+Not this little monkey.

-It's a snow monkey, the Japanese snow monkey is nothing on record of a Japanese snow monkey talking.
+The Japanese snow monkey is nothing on record of a Japanese snow monkey talking.

 Only one other scientific study on the phenomenon of interspecies sex has ever been published.